Library staff can work with you to ensure that information skills development is embedded at key stages in your modules.

 Do you need your students to understand how to effectively undertake research using electronic and print resources?
 Would you like a subject specialist to talk to your class about resources available in your subject area?
 Are you convenor of a distance learning course and need to ensure that your students know how to effectively use the Library's electronic resources independently and off-campus?

-The Library's Academic Services Team can offer taught sessions and workshops on a range of subjects including (but not limited to);
+The Library's Key contacts can offer taught sessions and workshops on a range of subjects including (but not limited to);

 - subject-specific databases and search tools